 Whether you’re looking for your dream job or a ‘fine for now’ job after arriving in Ireland, you will need to have a Curriculum Vitae (CV) that stands out from the crowd.
-A CV is similar to what is known in North America as a resume and preparing a CV is vital if you want to find a great job in Ireland.
+A CV is similar to what is known in North America as a resume and preparing a CV for Ireland is vital if you want to find a great job after arriving.

 The first thing you need to remember when it comes to preparing a CV is that its primary aim is to help you find you a job in Ireland.
 Anything not oriented toward this goal is superfluous, and that needs to be kept in mind as you create your CV and tailor it for specific positions.
 Employers in Ireland will usually assess your suitability for a position based on this document alone.